 Select the Right Applicant Tracking System

 Before we get into the importance of your employer brand, we need to quickly address the implementation of the right ATS (Applicant Tracking System).
 Having a good ATS that fits your needs is crucial for a smooth and organised hiring process.
-It keeps all resumes in one place and helps recruiters and hiring managers to stay organised as well as EEOC compliant.
+It keeps all resumes in one place and helps recruiters and hiring managers to stay organised as well as EEOC compliant, making it a crucial part of any sound Talent Acquisition process.
 First Engineers has a long- standing and happy partnership with Workable, but other AT Systems enjoy a good reputation as well.
 Check out this great article to find the ideal fit for your company's needs.

 A major part of your recruitment strategy is the implementation of your brand as an employer.
 Even if you are not aware of it, your company has its own unique employer brand.
 Every company does.
 It tells candidates not only what you are like as an employer, but also what value they would get as employees working for you (which is usually represented in your employee value proposition).
 A concise and authentic employer brand will go a long way in attracting and hiring the right candidates for you, as shown through some of the most impactful and well-known employer brands in the world, such as Google, PwC or L’Oreal.
 Organisations with great reputations as employers are those that invest in employees and continuously improve their employee value proposition - both internally and externally.
 This allows them to attract the most talented people and retain their top performers.
 A great employer brand offers a clear message about your company and what you stand for and communicates consistently with stakeholders, raising awareness of what the company offers.
 This brand can (or should) be broadcasted on all channels, including your career page, Social Media and by word-of-mouth.